EmmanuelORivera/ecommerce/README.md

 # ProShop eCommerce Platform

 > eCommerce platform built with the MERN stack & Redux.
-> Using only CSS
+> Using only CSS,
-> TypeScript & ReduxToolkit version
+> TypeScript & ReduxToolkit

 ### Env Variables